Quantcast

 by findingDulcinea Staff

-During the late 1800s, Durant was the head of the country’s largest carriage manufacturer, the Durant-Dort Carriage Company.
-At its most successful, the Flint, Michigan-based manufacturer was producing 150,000 horse-drawn carriages each year.
+In the late 1800s, William “Billy” Crapo Durant was the head of the country’s largest carriage manufacturer, the Durant-Dort Carriage Company.
+At its most successful, the Flint, Mich.-based manufacturer was producing 150,000 horse-drawn carriages each year.

 Meanwhile, the automotive revolution was beginning to take hold.
 In 1904, Durant was approached by Buick to help guide the fledgling automaker.
-With Durant at the helm, Buick was soon making more cars than any other U.S. company—8,800 a year.
+With Durant at the helm, Buick was soon making 8,800 cars a year, more than any other U.S. company.

 With the strategy of “a car for every purse and purpose,” GM sought to take cars beyond a luxury item to an irreplaceable household staple.

-From the beginning.
-GM’s path was marked by extreme highs and lows.
+From the beginning, GM’s path was marked by extreme highs and lows.
 Within its first 18 months, the company acquired more than 30 automotive companies.
 But Durant paid a price for the rapid expansion.
-GM was taken over by the bank in 1910 and during the next decade, it changed hands frequently.
+GM was taken over by the bank in 1910 and changed hands frequently over the next decade.

 As the company grew, so did its labor force.
 Annual strikes shut down plants and the company was constantly embroiled in union negotiations.
 In 1949, GM president Charles Wilson signed “The Treaty of Detroit,” an agreement with the United Auto Workers that guaranteed pensions and other long-term benefits for the company’s thousands of workers.